jgwest/docs/AppSet-Integration.md

 The goal of this document is as an outline, a proposal, and an opportunity to gather requirements and discuss integration options with the Argo CD contributors and community.

-Requirements:
-- ApplicationSet code will live in the same Git repo as Argo CD

 ## Integrating ApplicationSet controller with Argo CD

 ### 1) Code quality: quality of life improvements